 Thursday 18 July 2019

-Sturmey-Archer generator hubs, variable gear hubs (GH6, GH8, GH12, AG, FG, AW, FW) and bicycle lighting.
+Sturmey-Archer hub generators, variable speed hubs (GH6, GH8, GH12, AG, FG, AW, FW) and bicycle lighting.

 Pictured; Sturmey-Archer, AG - 3-speed Dynohub, dated July 1953;

 Summary - Mechanically the Dynohub was made like all Sturmey-Archer / Raleigh products of good quality materials, to be maintained and serviced in a straightforward way over their very long life span.
-I have read that Sturmey-Archer Dynohubs were sold with a 50-year guarantee in 1950 or forever if was on a Raleigh bicycle.
-But they were not redesigned to use more powerful magnets, therefore be more efficient, have more power output and lower material costs until the 1980s when such a Dynohub and lighting was developed, prototypes sampled, but never sold.
-Manufacture of Dynohubs ceased at that time (See Sturmey-Archer Story by Tony Hadland).
+I have read that Sturmey-Archer Dynohubs were sold with a 50-year guarantee in 1950 the Raleigh guarantee was good but was beginning to be reduced in length of time at this time.
+But they were not redesigned to use more powerful magnets, but stayed with the metal that was less prone to rusting until 1982 when considerably more powerful magnets had become available.
+In 1982 more efficient, Dynohub and lighting was developed, prototypes sampled, but they were never sold.
+Manufacture of Dynohubs by Sturmey-Archer ceased in 1984 (See Sturmey-Archer Story by Tony Hadland).

 Content